Scotasloth/Game-Trophy-Tracker/README.md

 Database Actions:
 The program will automatically create and maintain the following tables in the Access database:

-game: Stores basic game information like game title, number of trophies, and platinum status.
+game: Stores basic game information like game title, number of trophies, platform, and platinum status.

-trophies: Stores trophy details for each game, such as trophy title, description, rarity, and whether it has been obtained.
+trophies: Stores trophy details for each game, such as trophy title, description, rarity, platform, and whether it has been obtained.

+images: Stores all information needed to display images for trophies.

+recent: Is used to store the 5 most recent trophies earned to display them on the main menu

-If you want to reset or delete all data, you can press the "Delete Data" button in the program's interface to clear the database and start from scratch.
+If you want to reset or delete a games data, you can press the "Delete Data" button in the program's interface to clear the game from the database.

 Handling Errors:
 The program may encounter errors while scraping web pages (e.g., if the game title doesn’t match the expected format).
 These will be displayed in the output console.
 If you encounter any issues, make sure that the game title is correctly formatted (lowercase, no spaces).

+If an image failed to be retrieved from the webpage or download correctly a default image will take its place to allow the trophy to still be marked as obtained.

 ## **Installation**